NalinTiwaryUIUC/Bayesian-LORA/debug/DEBUG_GUIDE.md

 ### **If All Checks Pass:**
 🎉 **Your environment is ready!** You can proceed with:
+- Running CIFAR experiments with all SGLD variants
-- Running experiments
+- Running LoRA experiments with MRPC dataset
-- Training models
+- Using all training and evaluation scripts
 - Deploying to clusters
 - Contributing code